m0jimo/quasar/docs/src/pages/options/global-event-bus.md

   console.log(msg)
 }

-// listen for an event
+// listen for an event - must be placed in created this.$root.$on('event_name', cb)
-this.$root.$on('event_name', cb)

 // listen once (only) for an event